 “Monthly Move” Support Meetings

-The Monthly Move meets at the Brandermill Church in Midlothian, located in the beautiful area of Sunday Park, on the third Saturday of each month throughout the fall of 2019.
-The next meeting will be Saturday, November 16, 2019.
+The Monthly Move meets at the Brandermill Church in Midlothian, located in the beautiful area of Sunday Park.
+The next meeting will be Saturday, January 11, 2020.
 We will gather from 10:00am – 11:00am.
 There is no charge for the meetings.
 The Brandermill Church is located at 45oo Millridge Pkwy, Midlothian, VA 23112.

 Contact info@HCB2.org to learn more and to reserve your spot.